nerds-with-keyboards/routerino/README.md

 - Smart sizing: Uses aspect-ratio only to prevent layout shift without forcing dimensions
 - Hides images initially with `opacity: 0` to prevent broken image icons during load

-**Note:** Image optimization requires `ffmpeg` to be installed.
-On Linux CI/CD environments, Routerino provides bundled ffmpeg/ffprobe binaries as a fallback when system binaries are not available.
-On macOS, ffmpeg is commonly available via Homebrew (either installed directly or as a dependency).
-On Windows, you must install ffmpeg manually.
+**Note:** Image optimization requires `ffmpeg` to be installed on your system.
 Install with `brew install ffmpeg` (Mac), `apt install ffmpeg` (Debian/Ubuntu), or `choco install ffmpeg` (Windows).
+Without ffmpeg, the Image component still works but falls back to the original image without optimization.
+A warning is shown during build if ffmpeg is not found but Image components are used.

 ##### CI/CD Setup for Image Optimization

-Routerino provides bundled ffmpeg binaries for Linux CI/CD environments that don't have ffmpeg pre-installed.
-For macOS, ffmpeg is typically available via Homebrew.
-For Windows or other environments without ffmpeg, you'll need to install it manually.
-Here are examples for setups that require manual installation:
+For CI/CD environments without ffmpeg pre-installed, you'll need to install it as part of your build process.
+Here are examples:

 ###### GitHub Actions